 The importance of the device hash

-This device hash is perhaps the most important element in identifying a device fingerprint.
-With this unique form of machine identification, services such as ClickCease can be used to understand the types of activity happening online.
+This device hash is perhaps the most important element in identifying a device’s fingerprint.
+With this unique form of machine identification, services such as ClickCease can be used to understand online activity types.

-Browser hash – The data relating to the browser used as well as the machine and the OS it’s running on.
+Browser hash – The data relating to the browser used, the machine, and the OS it’s running on.
 The browser hash remains the same even if the user uses a VPN or clears their cookies.
-Browser fingerprinting is another way to identify fraudulent behavior which we’ll look at shortly…
+Browser fingerprinting is another way to identify fraudulent behavior, which we’ll look at shortly…

-These other forms of hashing are also used in fraud detection, but are unique elements which do not have a bearing on the action of device fingerprinting.
+These other forms of hashing are also used in fraud detection but are unique elements that do not have a bearing on the action of device fingerprinting.

 How does device fingerprinting work?

-Building a clear picture of which devices are interacting with your website or service can help to identify who is doing what on your site.
+Building a clear picture of which devices are interacting with your website, app, or service can help you identify who is doing what on your site.
 For example, a common way for ad fraud or click fraud to bypass filters is to change their IP address.

 But by changing the IP address every time, the same device can continue to perform the same fraudulent activity.
 As far as Google is concerned, this is a new device every time.